BobShoaun/Portfolio-V2/public/how-i-made-my-own-cryptocurrency.md

 There is a lot more to talk about in this project, but I decided to limit this article for the sake of readability.
 Here is a TLDR:

 > Bobcoin is a proof of work digital currency heavily inspired by Bitcoin.
 It employs current industry standards like BIP-32, 39, 44, and more, and the UTXO model for keeping track of balances and accounts.
 The source code can be found in github under 3 separate repositories.
 It is made as a means to improve my understanding of cryptocurrencies, and a way to spread education and introduce friends and family to the world of blockchains.

+Thank you for reading my article, hope you found it interesting, and perhaps learnt a thing or two.